CarlosFonseca/rh/README.md

 # rh

-A Project made in JEE6 (JPA, EJB, JSF) , PrimeFaces, itext for Glassfish
+A Project made in NetBeans with JEE6 (JPA, EJB, JSF) , PrimeFaces and itext for Glassfish